cu-library/ezproxy-config-lint/CHECKS.md

 ### L2001 - Duplicate `Title` directive in stanza

-More than one `Title` directive present in a stanza.
+Stanzas should not contain more than one `Title` directive.

 ---------